-On Aug.
-1, 2024, the European AI regulation will enter into force.
-In this article, you can read more about the practices around Artificial Intelligence (AI) that will be banned from February 2025.
+On 1 August 2024, the European AI Act entered into force.
+In this article, you can read more about the Artificial Intelligence (AI) practices that are banned as of February 2025.

 Why are AI practices being banned?

 AI has many useful applications, but this technology can also be misused for manipulation, exploitation and social control.
-The European AI regulation seeks to ban such practices to protect citizens.
+The European AI Act seeks to ban such practices to protect citizens.

 What will be banned?

 - Manipulative or Deceptive AI Systems.
 While AI systems can help people make targeted and informed decisions, there is also a risk.
 AI techniques can influence people to make choices they would not normally make.
-For example, consider using audio, visual and video material they cannot consciously perceive.
+Think of using audio, visual and video material for instance, that they cannot consciously perceive.
 Therefore, AI systems that use subconscious techniques and AI systems that purposefully manipulate or mislead are prohibited.
 AI systems that exploit vulnerabilities – such as age, disability or socioeconomic situation – to influence people are also prohibited.

 - AI systems for ‘social scoring’.
 This involves AI systems judging people based on their social behaviour or personal characteristics.
 This can cause problems such as discrimination and exclusion of certain groups.

 - AI-based predicted risk assessments for crime.
 AI can be used to assist in predicting potential crimes.
-However, it is important here that it is based on facts, related to criminal activity.
+However, it is important to note it should be based on facts, related to criminal activity.
 AI systems that predict crimes based solely on profiling or assessment of personality traits and characteristics are prohibited.

 - Biometric categorisation.
 Systems that categorise individuals based on biometric data (such as facial images and fingerprints) to infer race, political views, union membership, religious or philosophical beliefs, sex life or sexual orientation are prohibited.
 This prohibition protects the privacy and fundamental rights of individuals.
 Exceptions only apply to lawful labelling or filtering of lawfully obtained biometric datasets, in the field of law enforcement.